bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 * The remaining three in safe deposit boxes or [private vaults](https://www.google.com/search?q=private+safe+deposit+box){: target="_blank" ._} at different locations

-It’s important to think about estate planning -- making arrangements for your designated agents to be able to access your funds when you are dead (e.g. for distribution to your heirs) or incapacitated (e.g. to pay medical bills).
+It's important to think about estate planning -- making arrangements for your designated agents to be able to access your funds when you are dead (e.g. for distribution to your heirs) or incapacitated (e.g. to pay medical bills).
 This usually requires significant legal arrangements to